Tefo01/Voxel_Engine/README.md

 # Voxel_Engine
-Tried to create voexl engine but couldnt make it work so decided to start from ground up
+Tried to create voxel engine but couldn't make it work so decided to start from ground up